DrugLib.com — Drug Information Portal

 Central Nervous System

 The most frequent adverse drug event reported with injectable lorazepam is central-nervous-system depression.
 The incidence varied from one study to another, depending on the dosage, route of administration, use of other central-nervous-system depressants, and the investigator’s opinion concerning the degree and duration of desired sedation.
 Excessive sleepiness and drowsiness were the most common consequences of CNS depression.
 This interfered with patient cooperation in approximately 6% (25/446) of patients undergoing regional anesthesia, causing difficulty in assessing levels of anesthesia.
-Patients over 50 years of age had a higher incidence of excessive sleepiness or drowsiness when compared with those under 50 (21/106 versus 24/245) when lorazepam was given intravenously (see DOSAGE AND ADMINISTRATION).
+Patients over 50 years of age had a higher incidence of excessive sleepiness or drowsiness when compared with those under 50 (21/106 versus 24/245) when lorazepam was given intravenously (see DOSAGE AND ADMINISTRATION ).
 On rare occasion (3/1580) the patient was unable to give personal identification in the operating room on arrival, and one patient fell when attempting premature ambulation in the postoperative period.

 Symptoms such as restlessness, confusion, depression, crying, sobbing, and delirium occurred in about 1.3% (20/1580).
 One patient injured himself by picking at his incision during the immediate postoperative period.
-Hallucinations were present in about 1% (14/1580) of patients and were visual and self-limiting.

 An occasional patient complained of dizziness, diplopia and/or blurred vision.
 Depressed hearing was infrequently reported during the peak-effect period.

-An occasional patient had a prolonged recovery room stay, either because of excessive sleepiness or because of some form of inappropriate behavior.
-The latter was seen most commonly when scopolamine was given concomitantly as a premedicant.
 Limited information derived from patients who were discharged the day after receiving injectable lorazepam showed one patient complained of some unsteadiness of gait and a reduced ability to perform complex mental functions.
 Enhanced sensitivity to alcoholic beverages has been reported more than 24 hours after receiving injectable lorazepam, similar to experience with other benzodiazepines.

 Local Effects